2007yl/research-repository/07-README.md

 #  Analysis Project

 ## Overview
-This project analyzes perioerative outcomes and Epidural analgesia
+This project analyzes perioperative epidural use and postoperative outcomes

 ## Methods
 - Data cleaning in R